co8/hds/readme.md

 ### Helium Activity and Reward updates sent to your Discord Channel

 ## HDS monitors the Helium API for new activities and sends them to your Discord Channel.

 Activities are displayed with Contextual information to understand status, optimization and maintenance.

+[Bobcat 300 Miner](https://www.bobcatminer.com/) owners can add their local address and receive miner reports including status, temperature and OTA firmware versions.

 ### Features